 The possibility should not be surprising.
 After all, words evolve in utterances in conversation, so conversational infrastructure is part of the evolutionary landscape for words.
-We are referring here to the sequential infrastructure that serves as the common vehicle for language use – an infrastructure that may well predate more complex forms of language and that seems largely independent of sometimes radical differences between individual languages' grammars and , , , .
+We are referring here to the sequential infrastructure that serves as the common vehicle for language use – an infrastructure that may well predate more complex forms of language and that seems largely independent of sometimes radical differences between individual languages , , , .
 A clear effect of this conversational ecology on the cultural evolution of linguistic items has not, to our knowledge, been observed before.

 Though we have focused on huh? as a case study, the mechanism we propose has wider relevance.
 In our corpora, we have noted other items that are strongly similar in form and function across unrelated languages: continuers like mm/m-hm , hesitation markers like uh/um , , and change of state tokens like oh/ah .
 It would be neither plausible nor parsimonious to propose that all of these have precursors in distinct innate grunts.
 Instead, we observe that these interjections all serve important discourse regulatory functions, and we propose that the reason they are so similar across languages is that common communicative needs and conversational infrastructure conspire to create, for each of them, a set of similar selective pressures constraining their evolution.
 The ultimate fit to the tight constraints of their conversational environments, these words stay put and help us conduct conversation in optimal ways.
 The approach followed in this study can be systematically extended to the larger set of discourse regulatory expressions and beyond, to explore further effects of conversational ecologies on language structure.